Reducibility of $n$-ary semigroups: from quasitriviality towards idempotency: Technicalities and proofs of the main results

-By hypothesis, condition \eqref{eq:propQTDn2} holds for any $k\in\{n-2,n-1,n\}$.
+By the definition of $\mathcal{F}^n_{n-2}$, condition \eqref{eq:propQTDn2} holds for any $k\in\{n-2,n-1,n\}$.
 Let us now assume that it holds for some $k\in\{2,\ldots,n\}$ and let us show that it still holds for $k-1$.
 Using associativity and idempotency, we have